-Do you need to sell your investment property in Detroit?
+Do you need to sell your investment property in Southeast Michigan?
 In our latest post, we offer ways to know it’s time to sell as well as the options available to you!

 Negative Cash Flow

 Investment properties will always have their ups and downs.
 It’s part of being a landlord.
 Look for patterns.
 If this is a regular occurrence, it might be best to hold on through the slow period.
 But if you are consistently seeing negative cash flow or if you are having trouble retaining high-quality tenants, it might be best to cut your losses and walk away.
 Nowhere does it say that you need to hold on to your rental property forever.
 There are better investments out there, and using the cash from your underperforming rental is a great way to change your situation.

 Being a remote landlord can work for some people.
 But in some cases, paying a property manager can be expensive and handling things on your own can be next to impossible.
 Property showings, tenant screenings, checking on the property, and building a relationship with your tenants can be difficult when you aren’t located nearby.
 Only in some situations are a landlord and tenant able to live far away without the use of a property manager.
 Many times, these relationships are possible because the landlord and the tenant knew each other previously or through a friend.